12 Ways to Save at Christmas + Free Christmas Budget Planner

 Do you find with all that present shopping that you get just a little bit tempted to throw in a few gifts to self?

 Instead of doing a little retail therapy in the silly season, write those ideas down on a wish list.
-If you find you really want that special thing after a couple of days, tell those who are buying for you.
+If you find you really want that special thing after a couple of days, you can give subtle hints to those who are buying for you.

 That way, you get what you really want at Christmas, you take the pressure off loved-ones to think of the perfect gift, and you save money, helping you to avoid Christmas debt.